AAAI-DISIM-UnivAQ/csim-api-python/README.md

 ## License
-Copyright (C) 2016-2017  Stanislav Eprikov, Pavel Pletenev
+Copyright (C) 2016-2019  Stanislav Eprikov, Pavel Pletenev, Giovanni De Gasperis

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by